awsdocs/amazon-glacier-developer-guide/doc_source/getting-started-before-you-begin.md

 ### Downloading the AWS SDK for \.NET<a name="getting-started-download-sdk-dotnet"></a>

 To test the C\# examples in this developer guide, you need the AWS SDK for \.NET\.
 You have the following download options:
 + If you are using Visual Studio, you can install both the AWS SDK for \.NET and the AWS Toolkit for Visual Studio\.
 The toolkit provides AWS Explorer for Visual Studio and project templates that you can use for development\.
 To download the AWS SDK for \.NET go to [http://aws\.amazon\.com/sdkfornet](http://aws.amazon.com/sdkfornet/)\.
-By default, the installation script installs both the AWS SDK and the AWS Toolkit for Visual Studio\.
+By default, the installation script installs both the Amazon SDK and the AWS Toolkit for Visual Studio\.
 To learn more about the toolkit, go to [AWS Toolkit for Visual Studio User Guide](https://docs.aws.amazon.com/AWSToolkitVS/latest/UserGuide/)\.
 + If you are using any other IDE to create your application, you can use the same link provided in the preceding step and install only the AWS SDK for \.NET\.